-I am an incoming Ph.D. student at the Harvard Kennedy School on the Economics track.
+I am a Ph.D. student at the Harvard Kennedy School on the Economics track.
 I am an empirical, applied microeconomist.
 My research interests lie in health economics, public economics, and industrial organization.
 My previous work has examined the opioid crisis, public health insurance programs, and consumer/household finance.
-I am also interested in applied econometrics and the application of machine learning and data science techniques to economic research.
+I am also interested in the application of machine learning and data science techniques to economic research.

 I am a National Science Foundation (NSF) Graduate Research Fellow.
 Prior to graduate school, I was a Senior Research Assistant in the Division of Research and Statistics at the Federal Reserve Board of Governors in Washington, DC.
 I attended the University of Virginia as the William A. Hobbs Jefferson Scholar, where I earned my B.A. in Economics, my Master of Public Policy degree, and a Master of Science in Data Science.

-In my free time, I enjoy hiking, kayaking, traveling, and watching Cleveland and UVA sporting events.
+In my free time, I enjoy running, cooking and baking, hiking and camping, kayaking, traveling, and watching Cleveland and UVA sporting events.